momzzze/reactLearning/README.md

 # reactLearning
- This is my repo for react code
+ This is my repo for react code.
+ I will post here some projects.